will4skill/algo-review/README.md

 ```

 **Hint:**
-Tim note: I thinking that you could just use the permutation algo in a real interview
+Tim note: I'm thinking that you could just use the permutation algo in a real interview

 "According to Wikipedia, a man named Narayana Pandita presented the following simple algorithm to solve this problem in the 14th century.
 1. Find the largest index k such that nums[k] < nums[k + 1].
 If no such index exists, just reverse nums and done.